department-of-veterans-affairs/vagov-content/pages/life-insurance/update-beneficiaries-update-rewrite.md

     <li class="process-step list-two"><h4>Submit your form</h4> <br> Submit your completed form to your branch of service personnel office</li>

-  **Note:** You can name someone as your SGLI beneficiary without their permission, but your spouse will be notified by VA if you name a beneficiarythat     isn’t them.
+  **Note:** You can name someone as your SGLI beneficiary without their permission.
+But if you have a spouse, they will be notified by VA if you name a beneficiary that isn’t them.

   </div>